A closer look' series - questions about anti-seizure medication

 You may have been given a different form of the drug - for example, if you usually take a branded form and have been given a generic form, or have been given a different generic form to usual.
 This may affect how well the drug works for you.

-See our information on generic and branded AEDs.
+See our information on generic and branded ASMs.

-AEDs are licensed for controlling particular types of seizures.
-‘First-line’ and ‘second-line’ refers to how AEDs are selected and used.
+ASMs are licensed for controlling particular types of seizures.
+‘First-line’ and ‘second-line’ refers to how ASMs are selected and used.

-Second-line AEDs are usually taken alongside first-line therapy as polytherapy (also called adjunctive therapy).
+Second-line ASMs are usually taken alongside first-line therapy as polytherapy (also called adjunctive therapy).
 They include topiramate and gabapentin.
-Second-line AEDs also include AEDs that were used as first-line treatments but that are no longer generally considered as a first treatment option when treatment is started.
+Second-line ASMs also include ASMs that were used as first-line treatments but that are no longer generally considered as a first treatment option when treatment is started.

-However, as treatment with AEDs is always individualised, in some cases the neurologist may use their specialist knowledge and decide to put an individual on monotherapy with a second-line rather than first-line drug.
+However, as treatment with ASMs is always individualised, in some cases the neurologist may use their specialist knowledge and decide to put an individual on monotherapy with a second-line rather than first-line drug.

 Taking more than one drug (polytherapy) means that there may be different side effects from each of the different drugs.
 Your neurologist will have to consider which side effects may be from which drug.
 They will also need to be aware of possible interactions between the drugs, and, if your seizures become better controlled, may find it hard to see which drug is working best.